FaceTracer: Unveiling Source Identities from Swapped Face Images and Videos for Fraud Prevention: Related Works

 \textbf{Face Swapping Techniques.} Early face-swapping methods~\cite{realistic,dvp,neuraltexture,nirkin2018face} rely on 3D templates to disentangle identity and attribute information to process face-swapping.
 However, these methods lack expressiveness for some detailed features such as illumination and style.
 Recently, many work introduce GANs for face swapping, such as RSGAN~\cite{rsgan}, FSNet~\cite{fsnet} and FSGAN~\cite{fsgan}.
 The encoder-decoder architecture is also commonly used in various face-swapping methods~\cite{faceshifter,infoswap,simswap}, which explicitly disentangles the identity of the target person and the attributes of the source person by encoding them separately with different encoders, and then uses a decoder to obtain the swapped face image.
 With the development of the generative models, some face-swapping methods also leverage the generative capability of the off-the-shelf models.
 MegaFS~\cite{megafs} and HiRes~\cite{HiRes} leverage the generative capabilities of StyleGAN~\cite{stylegan,stylegan2} to achieve face swapping, while DiffSwap~\cite{diffswap} utilizes state-of-the-art generative model, namely the diffusion models~\cite{ddpm,ddim} to accomplish face swapping.

 \textbf{Face Swapping Detection.} As the antithesis of face-swapping, face-swapping detection technology is also constantly evolving.
 Early works~\cite{liy2018exposingaicreated,yang2019exposing} detect the forgery through visual biological artifacts.
 Some work focus on the frequency domain of the swapped face images and videos and produced methods such as~\cite{Liu_2021_CVPR,f3net} while some others focus on the temporal consistency such as~\cite{Zheng_2021_ICCV,altfreezing,tall}.
 Moreover, recent approach also captured precise face geometric features~\cite{facexray} or blending artifacts~\cite{sbi} to detect face-swapping images and videos.
-Some recent work~\cite{caddm} has also found implicit identities for face-swapping results, which has somewhat inspired our approach.
+Some recent work~\cite{dong2020identitydrivendeepfakedetection, liu2023ti2net, fan2023attacking} uses face identity information to perform face swapping detection, and~\cite{caddm} has also found implicit identities for face-swapping results, which has somewhat inspired our approach.